annikabrownog/annikabrown.github.io/index.md

 Hi!
 I’m **Annika Brown**, a current Economics PhD student in Utrecht, the Netherlands.

-I’m passionate about equal access to opportunities, and focus my research arounf early childhood education.
+I’m passionate about equal access to opportunities, and focus my research around early childhood education.

 Check out:
 - [About Me](about)